tweag/nickel/doc/manual/typing.md

 of the filtering function passed as the argument don't match.

 To call the typechecker to the rescue, use `:` to introduce a *type annotation*.
-This annotation switches the typechecker on inside the annotated expression.
+This annotation turns on the typechecker inside the annotated expression.
 A type annotation can appear inline on any expression, or be attached to a let-binding or a record field.
 We will refer to the annotated expression as a *statically typed block*.